shunguang/opt-flow-evaluation/README.md

 # opt-flow-evaluation (OFE) - (8/8/23)

-An open source project to evaluate the following three sparse optical flow algorithms (1) cv::calcOpticalFlowPyrLK()
+An open source project to evaluate the following three sparse optical flow algorithms:
-(2) cv::cuda::SparsePyrLKOpticalFlow()
-(3) vpiSubmitOpticalFlowPyrLK()
+(1) cv::calcOpticalFlowPyrLK(), (2) cv::cuda::SparsePyrLKOpticalFlow(), and (3) vpiSubmitOpticalFlowPyrLK().
-In order to easily describe the following sections, let's define an env var:
+In order to conveniently describe the following sections, let's define an env var:
 ***OFE_ROOT=~/opt-flow-evaluation***
 ## dataset
 	There are three datasets at $(OFE_ROOT)/dataset folder: car, cars, and street.
 Each of them has two subfolders:fpt and img, fpt stands for feature points and img for images.
 For example: